UP-Nguyen/urban-transit-datathon-2026/README.md

 ### 5. Project definitions may vary
 The way projects are grouped, phased, or reported may differ across countries and sources.

+### Use of generative AI
+The concepts and the logic, data cleaning, and scripting was written by me.
+AI was used to format and debug a few syntactical errors in script.jx